 A therapist needs to be honest about her/his limitations when consulting with you.

 If s/he lacks the experience or qualifications to help you, or when experiencing a personal crisis, referral to another healer is appropriate.

 As an individual you also have to take responsibility for your own happiness.
 Being willing to do the inner work required to change is often more important than the therapist.
-Such work is quite painful and not everyone wants to explore this.
-Many of us who have walked this path will admit that it is well worth the effort.
+Such work is quite painful and not everyone wants to “go there”.
+Those of us who have walked this path will admit that it is well worth the effort.

 © New Age Power (Helen Papadopoulos)